the emotional life

 • check the lining of your own mind

-Just when I thought things couldn’t get more dreadful, they did.
 Yes, I know pandemics happen.
 Evolution hurts sometimes, I guess.
 Writing in the New York Times on September 23rd of this year, the epidemiologist and physician Dr. Amitha Kalaichandran observed Evolution can sometimes look like destruction to the untrained eye.
-We just passed 200,000…
+We just passed 200,000 deaths here in the USA attributed to Covid-19.
+Yes, in our…

 Read More